kamilest/cst-ii-bioinformatics/docs/clustering.md

     - [Center of gravity theorem](#center-of-gravity-theorem)
     - [Lloyd algorithm (\(k\)-means clustering)](#lloyd-algorithm-k-means-clustering)
     - [Complexity](#complexity-1)
-      - [How can you evaluate the results obtained (number of clusters and their relative position) using the k-means algorithm for clustering?
-[2013P9Q1]](#how-can-you-evaluate-the-results-obtained-number-of-clusters-and-their-relative-position-using-the-k-means-algorithm-for-clustering-2013p9q1)
   - [Soft \(k\)-means clustering](#soft-k-means-clustering)
     - [Expectation maximisation](#expectation-maximisation)
     - [Complexity](#complexity-2)